 So after some years denying this link (business is very afraid of this area so at first, I kept some distance), I eventually started helping people in ways that were pretty obvious to me as an embodied trainer.
 Beyond surface notions of merely physical attraction the media tries to enforce, what really makes people sexy, deeply and with integrity, is embodiment, and this can be developed.
 I LOVE helping people with this area now and am regularly coaching shy guys, middle-age women coming out of divorces, people with trauma in this area, etc.

 Somewhat astoundingly to me, another thing that started happening was people began asking my advice about money, business and marketing.
 I’m certainly no millionaire but I do have my head around the basics of these areas and it turns out this is unusual in alternative body circles.

 I’ve been making a decent living for some years now in a pretty unusual field doing what I love if nothing else!
 What I’ve found is that a lot of my friends and students – lovely and very talented people – get in their own way and spend their lives broke and stressed despite having a lot to offer.
 In the business domain, often just reframing ethical marketing is enough for people, learning business basics and of course looking at the embodied side of it too.
-This video on money mindfulness is a good place to start.

 The lack of comfort many people show around fighting (the start of my journey), fucking and finances, could be viewed as differing expressions of the same things – denial of our basic nature, and the separation of power and love.
 This separation is at the heart of many of the modern world’s ills and a central theme of my main mentor Paul Linden’s work.
 If I look back on my first twenty years in embodiment this seems the heart of the divide I work with in various ways.